 - Webcam protection

-You can tear off the duct tape: Webcam protection prevents unauthorized access to your webcam and microphone.
+Tear off the duct tape: Webcam protection prevents unauthorized access to your webcam and microphone.

 - VPN access